Neodelf/lecter/README.md

 1. Go to `/lecter/diagnosis/new`

-2. Fill form fields with parameters of the request which you want to investigate:
+2. Fill form's fields with request's parameters:

     `endpoint` - use absolute route like `localhost:3000/blogs`<br>
-    `params` - parameters which will be handled on request<br>
+    `params` - request's parameters<br>
-    `method` - choose one variant
+    `method` - request's method

 ## Examples of using
-There are two examples with different request's method:
+There are two examples with different request's method.
+For example, you want to investigate request which is

 1. `POST` method:

     `endpoint` - `localhost:3000/posts`<br>